 The variable load is decreased until an output current of 10 mA is reached.
-At 10 mA the unit has to be operated for a minimum time of 1 Minute.
-During this procedure (ramp up and operation at 10 mA) the output voltage is measured.
-If the output voltage equals or exceeds 0.6 V with an output current from 0 mA to 10 mA the criteria for I{OFF} has been met.
-Current and voltage have to be recorded for the measurement report.
+At 10 mA the unit shall be operated for a minimum time of 1 Minute.
+During this procedure (ramp up and operation at 10 mA) the output voltage shall be measured.
+If the output voltage equals or exceeds 0.6 V with an output current from 0 mA to 10 mA the criteria for IOFF has been met.
+Current and voltage shall be recorded for the measurement report.

-If the unit includes the option "high power" for the shutdown mode the test has to be executed with an output current of up to 400 mA instead of up to 10 mA.
+If the unit includes the option "high power" for the shutdown mode the test shall be executed with an output current of up to 400 mA instead of up to 10 mA.
 If the continuous output voltage equals or exceeds 0.6 V with an output current of up to 400 mA the criteria for I{OFFHI} has been met.
-Current and voltage have to be recorded for the measurement report.
+Current and voltage shall be recorded for the measurement report.

-3.2.9.Measurement equipment
+3.2.9.
+Measurement equipment

-Current and voltage will be measured with a maximum error of 1% of the measured value.
+Current and voltage shall be measured with a maximum error of 1% of the measured value.